ahmadnazir/scribbles/source/git/split-subtree.rst

 Split subtree
 =============

-Imagine you have the following repo:
+Consider you have the following repo:

 .. code::